Sigatoka

 Sigatoka (/fj/, सिन्गातोका) is a town in Fiji.
 It is on the island of Viti Levu at the mouth of the Sigatoka River, for which it is named, some 61 kilometres from Nadi.
 Its population at the 2017 census was 17,622.
 It is the principal urban centre for the province of Nadroga-Navosa.

 An ornate temple, open to public and built by Hare Krishna devotees, dominates the Sigatoka skyline.
 Major tourist attractions include the Sigatoka Sand Dunes near Kulukulu village, two kilometres northwest of Sigatoka; and the Kula Eco Park, with some 500 birds of 100 species from many tropical countries.
 The town is also the principal centre for Fiji's coastal tourism belt—the Coral Coast—which has many of the country's leading hotels and resorts.

-History

-Sigatoka has a long history of settlement dating to 1000 BCE, when indigenous tribal chiefs occupied the area.
-In the period of contact, European settlers explored Sigatoka when they made it as part of Colonial Fiji.
-In the 1900s, sugarcane farming was expanded to Sigatoka from the Lautoka Sugar Mill.

-In modern times, Sigatoka thrives as an agricultural hub of Fiji, which elected its democratic government in 2001.

 Governance

 Sigatoka was incorporated as a town in 1959, and is governed by a 10-member Sigatoka Town Council, elected for a three-year term.
 At the last municipal elections, held on 22 October 2005, all 10 seats were won by a coalition of the Soqosoqo Duavata ni Lewenivanua (SDL) and the National Federation Party (NFP).
 The new council re-elected Ratu Isikeli Tasere as Mayor, a position held for a one-year term, renewable any number of times.

 In 2009, the Military-backed interim government dismissed all municipal governments throughout Fiji and appointed special administrators to run the urban areas.
 As of 2015, elected municipal government has not been restored.
 The special administrator of Sigatoka is Aisea Tudiraki.
 The Town Council CEO is Anand Sami Pillay.